jehna/babble2blog/README.md

 This project aims to be a tool that:
 * Makes it easy to generate blog posts when you don't have access to keyboard
-* Demonstrate state-of-the-art AI capabilities (as in 2023)
+* Demonstrates state-of-the-art AI capabilities (as of 2023)
 * Makes my life easier

 ### About the logo